 - Check that the visited website is secure and authenticated by an SSL certificate;

 - Check the website’s propriety data.

-You can find recent typosquatting cases on the blog.
+You can find recent cases of this kind of attack on the blog.

 Source: Nameshield’s White paper – Understanding domain names